trunk-io/plugins/contributing.md

 # Contribution

-Thank you for your interest in contributing to the trunk plugins repository!
-We appreciate your support as we work to streamline the discovery, management, and integration of new tools with [trunk](https://docs.trunk.io/docs/what-is-trunk).
-Please refer to the instructions below:
+Thanks for contributing to Trunk's default plugins!
+Read on to learn more.

 - [Overview](#overview)
 - [Release process](#releases)